The 2021 festival showed that, more than ever, food and drink and the way we share it with friends and family is a huge part of our lives.

 There were also all the usual favourites, including plenty of fabulous local food and drink producers, hands on masterclasses, street food and live music.
 We also had a thriving ‘Start-up Businesses’ area of local producers who opened their businesses during the pandemic.

-The Festival is a Community Interest Company, which means we are a not-for-profit organisation.
+The Festival is a Community Interest Company, which means we are a not-for-profit organisation that supports and promotes the local community and businesses within it.
 Each year we fundraise to cover our costs and keep the Festival alive for the future.
 We are very grateful to our sponsors, supporters, friends and visitors who all play a part in making it possible.
-If you would like to donate to the Festival to help keep a platform for our local producers, please click here to read about the different sponsorship options.
+If you would like to donate to the Festival, big or small, please click here to read about the different sponsorship options.

 This was my first visit to Aldeburgh Food and Drink Festival and what a wonderful part of the country it is too.
 The event itself was packed with truly unique and interesting producers and exhibitors, making it the ultimate food show for REAL food lovers.
 Plenty to do and see, lots to eat and drink and the variety of things to participate was incredible.
 I don’t think they will be able to keep me away next year, although this time, I plan on staying the whole weekend.